ioos/vocabularies/README.md

 ### Organization Identifiers, and Corresponding Roles

-The MMI-hosted [http://mmisw.org/ont/ioos/organization IOOS Partner Organization vocabulary (http://mmisw.org/ont/ioos/organization)] provides list of organizations that serve in one or more IOOS partnership roles.
-The organization roles currently defined by IOOS are: [http://mmisw.org/ont/ioos/definition/sponsor sponsor], [http://mmisw.org/ont/ioos/definition/operator operator], [http://mmisw.org/ont/ioos/definition/publisher publisher], and [http://mmisw.org/ont/ioos/definition/parentNetwork parentNetwork].
+The MMI-hosted [IOOS Partners Organization vocabulary] (http://mmisw.org/ont/ioos/organization) provides list of organizations that serve in one or more IOOS partnership roles.
+The organization roles currently defined by IOOS are: [sponsor] (http://mmisw.org/ont/ioos/definition/sponsor), [operator] (http://mmisw.org/ont/ioos/definition/operator), [publisher] (http://mmisw.org/ont/ioos/definition/publisher), and [parentNetwork] (http://mmisw.org/ont/ioos/definition/parentNetwork).

-All organizations, including IOOS, IOOS Regional Associations (RAs) and Federal Agencies, should be referenced using terms corresponding to standard RA and agency acronyms (eg, GLOS, SECOORA, USACE) as listed in the  [http://mmisw.org/ont/ioos/organization IOOS Partner Organization vocabulary].
+All organizations, including IOOS, IOOS Regional Associations (RAs) and Federal Agencies, should be referenced using terms corresponding to standard RA and agency acronyms (eg, GLOS, SECOORA, USACE) as listed in the  [IOOS Partner Organization voabulary] (http://mmisw.org/ont/ioos/organization).

-[http://mmisw.org/ont/ioos/definition/sponsor Asset platform sponsorship] is defined as financial or other kinds of support.
+[Asset platform sponsorship] (http://mmisw.org/ont/ioos/definition/sponsor) is defined as financial or other kinds of support.
 Platforms that are partially or fully supported by IOOS must be attributed with a sponsor classifier entry of "IOOS" on the SOS DescribeSensor response; more than one sponsor organizations may be listed, as appropriate.

 Usage in SOS request parameters and XML responses.
-See the [http://code.google.com/p/ioostech/source/browse/#svn/trunk/templates/Milestone1.0 IOOS SOS Milestone 1.0 response templates] for complete implementation details and direct reference.
+See the [IOOS SOS Milestone 1.0 response templates] (http://code.google.com/p/ioostech/source/browse/#svn/trunk/templates/Milestone1.0) for complete implementation details and direct reference.

 |*SOS Operation*|*Response: XML block (XPath)*| *Comment* |
 |---------------------| :----------------------: |------------------:|